webis-de/ecir20-effect-of-near-duplicates-on-ir-evaluation/results/terabyte/2004/README.md

 ## Repetition of the Experiments Under Different Conditions

 We extend the work of Bernstein and Zobel and report the impact of classes of content-equivalent documents on search effectiveness for NDCG and MAP under global and local manipulation of judgments below.
 We compare NDCG under global manipulation to NDCG under local manipulation.
-The local variant clearly amplifies score changes:
+The local variant amplifies score changes:

 ![Comparison of Figure 5: Global vs Local for NDCG](comparison/global-local-figure-5-ndcg.png)